wentam/bottom-bracket/README.typ

 // TODO reader and printer macros
 // TODO make clear macros can use macros, though you can write your macros with your language
+// TODO talk about how you can implement AOT, JIT, interpreted languages